dotnet/spark/examples/Microsoft.Spark.CSharp.Examples/Sql/Streaming/README.md

 ## Problem

-In StructuredLogProcessing.cs specifically, the goal is to determine if incoming content is a valid log entry.
-We'll be using the access log format found in the [Apache Unix Log Samples](http://www.monitorware.com/en/logsamples/apache.php).

-This sample is an example of **stream processing** since we're processing data in real time, and **log processing** as it involves gaining insights from a file of log entries.
+These samples are examples of **stream processing** since we're processing data in real time.

 ## Solution